No one likes an empty gallery.

 1. Most events start at 6:30pm.
 All events must end by 10pm Sunday – Thursday and 11pm Friday and Saturday.
 This is out of respect to our neighbors and in accordance with the City of Buffalo 11pm curfew for people under 16 years old.
 All events are all-ages, non-smoking and alcohol free.
 At least one Sugar Citizen will be on the premises at all times to oversee and assist events.

-3. Decide what you want to do.
-Email us a short description and some dates you think would be nice for your event-you can check our calendar for availability.
+Decide what you want to do and check some dates you think would be nice for your event-you can check our calendar for availability.
 We are into hosting all sorts of events including music, shows art openings, block club meetings, swapmeets, potlucks, fundraisers, film screenings, readings and more!
-When the time comes your events can be hosted email us a little write-up and image and we will post it on our website.

 If you are a local band looking for a show we suggest you get a couple other bands to play with you and then email us some dates and the lineup.
 If you are a local promoter please email us what bands you’d like to host along with dates.